plackyhacker/plackyhacker.github.io/shellcodez/x64-calling-conventions.md

 }
 ```

-First we need to ensure the compiler is aware of `MyFunction` by adding an `extern` to the code; without this the compiler will error with `identifier 'MyFunction' is undefined.
+First we need to ensure the compiler is aware of `MyFunction` by adding an `extern` to the code; without this the compiler will error with `identifier 'MyFunction' is undefined`.

 I have named the parameters in the function to show where we would expect to see the values we pass in to it.